-Circa: The Journal of Professional Historians Australia is a peer-refereed journal.
+Circa: The Journal of Professional Historians Australia is a peer-referred journal.

 Circa aims to publish work that reflects the many styles, themes and formats embraced by professional historians.
 The journal is professionally designed and heavily illustrated to bring the stories to life.

 The journal provides a forum for Professional Historians Association (PHA) members throughout Australia to publish work that reflects the diverse ways in which professional historians engage with history and practice in areas such as cultural heritage, museums, oral history, commissioned history, the media, education and government.